Allegations Against Foster Carers

 AMENDMENT

 This chapter was reviewed and amended in December 2018 to focus on circumstances where foster carers receive allegations.
 The chapter confirms that managers dealing with such issues should seek advice and guidance from the LADO at the initial stages (see Section 3.1, Initial Action).
-A template letter to the carer has been included (see Appendix 1: Letter Advising an Allegation Has Been Made).
+A template letter to the carer has been included (see Appendix 1: Letter Advising an Allegation Has Been Made).1.
+Policy

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
 For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the principles, policies and procedures laid down by the Knowsley Safeguarding Children Partnership Procedures or, in relation to children placed outside Knowsley, in accordance with the principles, policies and procedures of the relevant Safeguarding Children Partnership.